Baildon Boundary Way

 Q: What refreshments will be available?

 Q: If I miss out on an entry, do you have a reserve/waiting list I can go on to hopefully get a place?

-A: Sorry, but we do not keep a reserve/waiting list, however if you email us at email@example.com we will add you to our mailing list and let you know when entries are going on sale for the next event.
-We will retain your details securely and will not share them with any other organisation.
+A: Sorry, but we do not keep a reserve/waiting list, however if you email us at firstname.lastname@example.org we will add you to our mailing list and let you know when entries are going on sale for the next event.
+We will retain your details securely.
 You can opt out of receiving emails from us at any time by emailing the above address with the word “Unsubscribe” in the subject line.

 Q: Why don’t you have a reserve/waiting list?